rubymonsters/webapps-for-beginners/source/09-sinatra/07-layouts.md

 also sticked the template and options into local variables.

-As you can see the rendered "content" (from our main template) is being wrapped by, or inserted to our layout template.
+As you can see the rendered "content" (from our main template) is being wrapped by, or inserted to, our layout template.

 What about that `yield` thing in our layout template though?